davphestark/BasicWebScraper/README.md

 Win v Leicester City 0 - 3 on 5th February 2017

 Win v Watford 2 - 0 on 11th February 2017

+---
+Update 3/8/2017
+Added a UI to swap out leagues and teams easier

+WPFLeaguePosition.sln has the UI webscraper.sln still runs the old console version, but is otherwise dead.